prisma-collective/docs/docs/collaborators/communities of place/hubs.md

 - Keeping local talent local, investing in local innovation ecosystems
 - Focussing on real needs in the surrounding community and the fulfilment that comes with working at a relatable level of impact
 - Grow individuals that are solution and potential oriented
+- Publishing case-studies, which aim to serve two purposes:
+	1. Attracting fellow change-makers who would like to subscribe to co-learn on the action-learning, in the process becoming an income generator that can support the sustainability of the hub activities
+	2. Engaging external stakeholders (for possible support)

 **2. Developers and Entrepreneurs:**